christorange/VerticalFox/README.md

 4. Once you have your `chrome` folder under your profile directory, copy the `userChrome.css` you downloaded into `chrome`.
 Alternatively you can create a blank `userChrome.css` and paste the code.
 Restart your browser.

-5. Go to the settings of Sidebery, go to **Styles editor**, paste all the code from `dark_sidebery_styles.css` if you wanna use dark theme, or `light_sidebery_styles.css` if you wanna use light theme.
+5. Go to the settings of Sidebery, go to **Styles editor**, paste all the code from `switch_light&dark.css`if you wanna use automatically switch between dark theme and light theme, or `dark_sidebery_styles.css` if you wanna use dark theme, or `light_sidebery_styles.css` if you wanna use light theme.

 ![](/assets/img1.png)